mboros1/3d-print-stickie-family/README.md

-* smallest stickie had too tight joints; printing the largest one to see if it's just a size issue or a clearance issue
+* Resized full family; smallest had kind of tight joints but all worked
+* Order some PETG; maybe will try re-printing one of these with that and see the joint quality difference